caedumil/Renamer/README.md

 Simple script written in python3 to rename downloaded episodes, based on the season number, episode number and episode name.

+By default it will look online for the information.

 ## How to use?

-    renamer.py [-h] LIST FOLDER
+    renamer.py [-h] [-f FILE] FOLDER

 * `-h` help message
-* Text file with the LIST of episodes names
+* `-f`, `--file` Text FILE with the list of episode names
-* FOLDER path
+* episodes FOLDER

-The LIST is a plain text file with one episode name per line.
+The FILE is a plain text file with one episode name per line.
-In the case of a 00 episode, the name must be the last one.